alexecse/V5_assignment/README.md

 ### Fast Chi-Squared Distance Computation: Numerical Optimization

 ### Overview
-In the context of clustering HTML documents based on tag distributions, we use the **Chi-squared distance** as a dissimilarity metric.
+In the context of clustering HTML documents based on tag distributions, I use the **Chi-squared distance** as a dissimilarity metric.
 The original implementation involved a nested loop over all pairs of documents, which resulted in high computational complexity.

 To address this, we introduce a **vectorized implementation** of Chi-squared distance using NumPy.
 This approach provides substantial performance gains, especially for large datasets.